 Applications that receive consistent traffic, experience regular traffic fluctuations, or meet the parameters for scaling up and down gradually.

 The flexible environment is optimal for applications with the following characteristics:

 Source code that is written in a version of any of the supported

 Python, Java, Node.js, Go, Ruby, PHP, or .NET

 - Runs in a Docker container that includes a custom runtime or source code written in other programming languages.

 - Uses or depends on frameworks that include native code.

-- Accesses the resources or services of your Cloud Platform project that reside in the Compute Engine network.
+- Accesses the resources or services of your Google Cloud project that reside in the Compute Engine network.

 The following table summarizes the differences between the two environments:

 |Maximum request timeout||Depends on the runtime and type of scaling.||60 minutes|